 What is MHSA?

-Purpose: MHSA (or Proposition 63) was approved by voters in 2004 and later amended in 2012.
+Purpose: MHSA (or Proposition 63) was approved by voters in 2004.
 This Act imposes a 1% income tax on personal income in excess of $1 million in order to increase county mental health funding.
-MHSA is creating an innovative mental health system that promotes wellness, recovery, and resiliency while decreasing stigma.
+MHSA is focused on creating an innovative mental health system that promotes wellness, recovery, and resiliency while decreasing stigma.
 Services are culturally competent, easier to access, and more effective in preventing and treating serious mental illness.
-Please select to view the text of the Amended MHSA as revised 01/27/2020
+Please select to view the latest version of the Amended MHSA as revised 01/27/2020

 MHSA is based on 5 essential elements:

 - Community Collaboration

 - Consumer and Family Driven Services

 MHSA is implemented through five (5) main Components:

 The National Suicide Prevention Lifeline is now: 988 Suicide and Crisis Lifeline